blekmus/localcast/README.md

 ## About

 Localcast checks locally downloaded podcast files from gPodder and serves them on the browser.
 This makes it easier to browse and listen them.

+The server is powered by Gin with SSR html pages.
+The data is extracted from gPodder's sqlite database.
+No network requests are made site-wide because this is meant to index archived/downloaded files only.

 ## Previews